mattrips/scratchPad/ProtocolConformance 200703.md

 The substance of a conformance is not declared.
 It is created in response to a named concrete type being conformed to a protocol.
 The set of witnesses that is the conformance inferred from the context.[^2]
 [^2]: [What about tuples and [SE-0283\](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?]

 A concrete type is conformed to a protocol in one of two ways.
-A non-generic concrete type is directly declared to conform to a protocol and, implicitly, to any protocols refined by the protocol.
-A concretization of a generic type
+A non-generic concrete type is directly declared to conform to a protocol.
+A concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.

 follows the protocol conformance

 When a generic

-That declaration may occur in one of two ways.
+and, implicitly, to any protocols refined by the protocol That declaration may occur in one of two ways.
 For a non-generic concrete type, that declaration occurs in single step, with an express statement of the conformance in the declaration or an extension of the type.

 >*type-identifier → [type-name](https://docs.swift.org/swift-book/ReferenceManual/Types.html#grammar_type-name)  [generic-argument-clause](https://docs.swift.org/swift-book/ReferenceManual/GenericParametersAndArguments.html#grammar_generic-argument-clause) generic-where-clause<sub>opt</sub>*